fluencelabs/examples/marine-examples/README.md

 ```

 Wasm modules can also be accessed locally through the Marine REPL and tested with `cargo test`.
+Moreover, most of the examples listed below have a packaging script providing modules in the archived format, i.e., tar.gz, for easy import into [flunce cli](https://github.com/fluencelabs/fluence-cli) projects.

 ## Greeting Example